vint21h/nagios-notification-jabber/README.rst

 * Add to your contact definition option ``pager`` with your Jabber ID value and add to ``service_notification_commands`` and ``host_notification_commands`` contact definition options ``service-notify-by-jabber`` and ``host-notify-by-jabber`` values respectively.

-* Populate ``/etc/nagios/notification_jabber.ini`` with your nagios bot credentials and optionaly resource by Nagios instance hostname or custom string.
+* Copy ``/usr/share/doc/nagios-notification-jabber/notification_jabber.ini`` to ``/etc/nagios`` with your nagios bot credentials and optionaly resource by Nagios instance hostname or custom string.
 Attention: nagios user must have ``notification_jabber.ini`` read permissions.

 Licensing
 ---------